 When I order sushi, I usually ask the server for enough extra sauce dipping bowls for each person to have a separate bowl for each variety of soy sauce we will have with out meal, including the soy sauce served by the restaurant.
 Much like a wine tasting, I place the bowls in a row and pour each soy sauce in order from the lightest to the darkest to help keep track of which soy sauce is in each bowl.
 If you are interested in discussing the different soy sauces with your dining companions, it is much easier if everyone’s soy sauce dishes are arranged in the same order.

-If soy sauce is exposed to air for too long – hours, days or even weeks, the wonderful volatile organic compounds that give the soy sauce such great flavor will dissipate and the complex aromas will disappear.
-Even worse, exposure to oxygen will oxidize the soy sauce create unpleasant, off flavors.
-These flavors are often taste metallic or bitter.
+If the soy sauce continuously exposed to air for days or even weeks, the wonderful volatile organic compounds that give the soy sauce such great flavor will dissipate and the complex aromas will disappear.
+More drastically, exposure to oxygen will oxidize the soy sauce create unpleasant, off flavors.
+These flavors are often metallic or bitter notes.
 It is similar to the process that makes a day old bottle of wine taste completely different from when it was uncorked.

 Many restaurants serve soy sauce in small carafes with open spouts that are left on the table or sushi bar.
 The problem of oxidized soy sauce is particularly pronounced when restaurants use these carafes and fail to replace all of the soy sauce in each carafe on a daily basis.
 The soy sauce is, in effect, constantly exposed to fresh air, particularly when people pour the carafe into their soy sauce bowl, which accelerates the aeration process by mixing the contents with the air.

 Even more disconcerting and destructive to the soy sauce is a practice in many restaurants of topping off the soy sauce carafes at the end of each night’s service.
 This results in some of the soy sauce being days, weeks and even months old.
-It reminds me of how port wine is made by repeatedly adding new port to an old barrel whenever it begins to empty.
+This reminds me of how port is made by repeatedly adding new port to an old barrel whenever it begins to empty.
 Thus ports that are labeled as being 10, 20 or 30 years old based on the oldest port in the barrel.
-I have been served soy sauces that were so bitter that I suspected the carafe still contained some soy sauce from when restaurant had opened years earlier.
+I have tasted some soy sauces that were so bitter and metallic tasting from age and exposure that I suspected some contained a fraction of the soy sauce in the carafe was left over from the first time it was filled when the restaurant opened years earlier.

 The flavor of a freshly opened bottle of soy sauce should be bright, clean and complex.
 Shiso soy sauces come in relatively small bottles to assure that they are fresh.
 Our soy sauces have a delicate yet distinct yeast smell from the yeast used in the second fermentation.
-The smell can be reminiscent of a great beer, or a freshly baked loaf of sour dough bread and results from the same biological processes.
-The yeast smell is ephemeral and dissipates quickly as the hundreds of volatile organoleptic compounds are released into the air to create the complex aroma.
+The smell can be reminiscent of a great beer, or a freshly baked loaf of sour dough bread.
+The yeast smell is ephemeral and dissipates quickly as the hundreds of volatile organoleptic compounds start to be released into the air to create the complex aroma.

-The following suggestion include the qualities that I look for in a soy sauce.
-You should feel free to develop your own approach when tasting soy sauce or any other food or beverage.
+The following list includes the qualities that I look for in a soy sauce.
+You should feel free to develop your own approach when tasting soy sauce or any other food or beveridge

 - Color.
-The color of soy sauce can range from a delicate, almost clear color for a “white” Shiro soy sauce to the thick, dense black of a “twice brewed” Saishikomi soy sauce.
+The color of soy sauce can range from a delicate, almost clear color for a “white” Shiro soy sauce to a thick, dense black of a “twice brewed” Saishikomi soy sauce.
 There is a range of colors in between, with dark browns with red hues being the most common.
-The color should be clear, pleasant and will often broadly reflect the overall experience, with darker soy sauces generally having stronger flavors, and increased saltiness and acidity.
+The color should be clear, pleasing and will often broadly reflect the overall experience, with darker soy sauces typically having stronger flavors, and increased salt and acid.
 There should not be any cloudiness or particulates.

 - Aroma/Smell.
 Fresh Shiso soy sauces have a live yeast smell and over 300 volatile organic compounds, many of which are similar to those produced in wines and beers.
-The yeast smells are strongest when the bottle is first open and dissipate quickly.
+The yeast smell is similar to that of a quality beer or freshly backed bread.
+These yeast smells are strongest when the bottle is first open and dissipate quickly.
 The other smells vary depending on a number of factors; in any event they should be pleasant, provide balance with the flavors, and add to your sensory stimulation when tasting the soy sauce.
 Feel free to swirl the soy sauce bowl and lift it near to your nose to better appreciate these aromas.

-Tasting.
-Before I begin to eat, I like to taste the soy sauces by dipping the tip of my finger into each of the soy sauce varieties.
+After looking at and smelling the soy sauce, it is time for a taste.
+Before I begin to eat, I like to dip the tip of my finger into each of the soy sauce varieties to taste them.
 Each diner should have their own separate bowl for each soy sauce, so double dipping can be avoided with a minimum of effort.

 - Salt.
 The salt content of soy sauce generally ranges from 16% to 18%.
-The right amount of saltiness is, like everything else, a preference.
-Saltier soy sauces tend to work well with oilier fish as well.
+The saltiness is, like everything else, a preference.
+Saltier soy sauces tend to work well with oilier fish such as sardines and mackerel as well.